 A number of LTP projects have been proposed.
-In order to assess the potential impacts of the proposed works on key features of designated sites, more information will be required once the initial design of the projects has been completed.
-Once these details are more developed, we will be able to make a more informed assessment.
+The potential impacts of these on designated sites, have been assessed.
+Once these projects are further developed a detailed project specific assessment may be required.

 2.4 LTP Timetable

 The LTP is proposed to cover the period up to 2030.